- L -

 Data |

-- The company C. PLATH was a German manufacturer.
-It was officially
+PLATH was a German manufacturer.
+Activities had

 created